Skip to main content

 Health endpoint

-The health endpoint is available at GET /health as soon as the proxy process starts:
+The health endpoint is available at GET /health once the proxy binds its listener:

 StatusResponseMeaning